Vietnamese Buffet Near Me

 Guests come to the restaurant for banh cuon packed with a ground pig, wood ear, or grilled pork, as well as a highly selected menu of Northern

-Vietnamese dishes ranging from cha, ca (turmeric fish with dill) to Bun Rieu (crab and tomato rice vermicelli soup).
+Vietnamese dishes range from cha, ca (turmeric fish with dill) to Bun Rieu (crab and tomato rice vermicelli soup).
 Bring some cash and get ready to eat.

 Mostly Asked Questions